 - Chapter 7 is known as straight bankruptcy.
 It involves liquidating all assets that are not exempt under federal or state law.

 File for Bankruptcy

 The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 established stricter rules for consumers and attorneys.
 To file for bankruptcy, you'll need to:

 - Pay filing fees, plus fees for credit counseling and education.

 Report Bankruptcy Fraud or Abuse

-You can file a report with the U.S. Trustee Program at the Department of Justice (DOJ).
+You can file a fraud report with the U.S. Trustee Program at the Department of Justice (DOJ).